 Q&A: When You Arrive Overseas 34 WHERE WILL I STAY WHEN I GO OVERSEAS?
-ANTIBES ACCOMMODATION SUGGESTIONS 34 34 How do I support myself overseas while I am looking for a job?
+34 ANTIBES ACCOMMODATION SUGGESTIONS 34 HOW DO I SUPPORT MYSELF OVERSEAS WHILE I AM LOOKING FOR A JOB?
 WILL I HAVE TO SAVE R 50 000 TO PAY FOR MY ACCOMMODATION WHILE I AM LOOKING FOR A JOB?
 34 Q&A: About Finding a Job 36 WHAT ARE THE FIRST STEPS TOWARD STARTING A CAREER OR GETTING INVOLVED?
 36 How can I make my CV stand out from the crowd?
 36 WHAT SHOULD I BE WEARING FOR INTERVIEWS?
-36 I HAVE TATTOOS - WILL THIS AFFECT ME GETTING A JOB?
+36 HAVE TATTOOS - WILL THIS AFFECT ME GETTING A JOB?
 36 WHAT IS A CREW AGENT AND HOW CAN THEY ASSIST ME?
 36 CAN I FIND AN ENTRY-LEVEL JOB WITH MY PARTNER/BOYFRIEND/GIRLFRIEND/HUSBAND/WIFE?
 36 DO I NEED TO SPEAK OTHER LANGUAGES APART FROM ENGLISH?
 DO I FOR INSTANCE NEED TO SPEAK FRENCH TO LOOK FOR WORK IN ANTIBES?
-36 I AM A NEWCOMER TO THE INDUSTRY: HOW LONG WILL IT TAKE UNTIL I GET A JOB?
+36 A A NEWCOMER TO THE INDUSTRY: HOW LONG WILL IT TAKE UNTIL I GET A JOB?
 37 WILL I GET HIRED FROM SOUTH AFRICA AFTER COMPLETING MY TRAINING?
 37 WHAT BACKGROUND TRAINING/EXPERIENCE WILL BE BENEFICIAL TO FIND EMPLOYMENT ON YACHTS?
 37 Q&A: About Yacht Courses 38 IS A STEWARD/ESS COURSE NECESSARY?
 38 WHAT WILL I GAIN THROUGH DOING THESE COURSES?
 38 WHAT DATES ARE AVAILABLE FOR MY TRAINING COURSES?
 38 WHAT IS THE STCW AND IS IT ESSENTIAL THAT I COMPLETE IT?
 38 WHAT IS THE STCW AND PDSD COURSE AND WHY DO I NEED IT?
 38 WHAT IS AN MCA ENG 1 CERTIFICATE AND WHY DO I NEED IT?
 39 ARE THESE COURSES MONEY WELL SPENT, AND WILL I FIND EMPLOYMENT AFTER COMPLETION?
 39 AM I GUARANTEED A JOB AFTER COMPLETING MY TRAINING?
 39 ONCE I HAVE COMPLETED TRAINING AND FIND EMPLOYMENT, WHERE WILL I RANK ON BOARD THE YACHT?
 40 Q&A: About Your Time at SYSA and Cape Town 42 I WANT TO BOOK A COURSE/COURSES AT SUPER YACHTING SOUTH AFRICA, HOW DO I PROCEED?
-42 BANK DETAILS 42 Course attendance hours 42 SUGGESTED SAFE, CLOSE AND AFFORDABLE ACCOMMODATION FOR YOUR COURSES IN CAPE TOWN 42 MYCITI BUS SERVICE 43 TOP THINGS TO DO ON A STUDENT BUDGET WHILST IN CAPE TOWN COMPLETING YOUR YACHT COURSES 43 External links and publications for further reading 44
+42 BANK DETAILS 42 COURSE ATTENDANCE HOURS 42 SUGGESTED SAFE, CLOSE AND AFFORDABLE ACCOMMODATION FOR YOUR COURSES IN CAPE TOWN 42 MYCITI BUS SERVICE 43 TOP THINGS TO DO ON A STUDENT BUDGET WHILST IN CAPE TOWN COMPLETING YOUR YACHT COURSES 43 External links and publications for further reading 44